notsag-dev/hacking-tools-for-web-developers/README.md

 ## Nikto
 https://github.com/sullo/nikto

-Nikto is a fantastic web scanner that scans web servers/apps for detecting server misconfiguration or vulnerability to attacks, such as cross-site scripting or clickjacking, among many others.
-The solution for some of the vulnerabilities detected by Nikto is as simple as adding a new header to your http responses, which may be a sweet quick-win for your team.
+Nikto is a fantastic web scanner that examins web servers to find software misconfigurations, default/insecure paths available, and vulnerability to attacks such as cross-site scripting or clickjacking, among many others.
+The solution for some of the vulnerabilities detected by Nikto is as simple as adding a new header to your http responses, which may be a sweet quick win for your team.

 Example: